The best Linux distros for beginners provide a simple way to learn Linux from scratch for Windows and Mac users.

 Linux Administration Bootcamp: Go from Beginner to Advanced, $12.99/£11.99 at Udemy (opens in new tab)

-The best Linux distros for beginners at a glance:
+The best Linux distros for beginners in 2022 in full

 It seems the distro is designed especially for audio and video editing tasks, based on the number of apps it includes for these tasks.
 That said, for all intents and purposes, Modicia is a general purpose distro that can be used for all types of desktop tasks, straight out of the box.